Be part of the Royal Society scientific programme

 - Choose from a Discussion Meeting at a large, central London location ideal for interdisciplinary meetings addressing the big questions in your field, or a Theo Murphy international scientific meeting at a smaller, residential setting in North Buckinghamshire, designed for more intimate discussions.

-Proposals are invited from any UK-based researcher and, if successful, you will be the scientific organiser for the meeting.
-Details of past meetings are available, please bear in the mind that a meeting area recently covered would only be likely to be selected if significant progress has been made in the area since the original meeting.
+Proposals are invited from any UK-based or UK-national researcher, with or without co-proposers, who, if successful, will be the scientific organisers of the meeting.
+Details of past meetings are available; please bear in the mind that a meeting area recently covered would only be likely to be selected if significant progress has been made in the area since the original meeting.

-In the most recent round, 12 successful proposals were selected from a total of 21 submissions (a 57% success rate).
-In the previous round, 12 successful proposals were selected from a total of 24 submissions (a 50% success rate).
+In the most recent round, 11 successful proposals were selected from a total of 22 submissions (a 50% success rate).
+In the previous round, 12 successful proposals were selected from a total of 21 submissions (a 57% success rate).

 What do you do?